On the Garden of Eden theorem for B-free subshifts: Introduction

 \subsection{Sets of multiples and \texorpdfstring{$\mathscr{B}$}{B}-free sets}

 For a set $\mathscr{B}$ of natural numbers, consider its multiples $\mathcal M_{\mathscr B}=\bigcup_{b\in \mathscr B} b\mathbb Z$.
 Interest in sets of multiples arose in the 1930's from \textit{abundant integers}, i.e., integers $n$ whose sum of proper divisors is larger than or equal to $|n|$.
 It is readily seen that abundant integers are closed under multiplication by integers, hence they indeed constitute a set of multiples.
-See \cite[Ch.~11]{Dy-Ka-Ku-Le} for further properties.
-One may restrict without loss of generality to \textit{primitive} $\mathscr B$, i.e., no element from $\mathscr B$ divides any other element from $\mathscr B$.
-A rich class beyond the abundant integers is provided by the case of $\mathscr B$ being \textit{Erdös} where, in addition to primitivity, $\mathscr B$ is assumed infinite, which excludes periodic sets of multiples.
+See \cite[Sec.~11]{Dy-Ka-Ku-Le} for further properties.
+In the following we restrict, without loss of generality and without further mentioning, to \textit{primitive} $\mathscr B$, i.e., no element from $\mathscr B$ divides any other element from $\mathscr B$.
+We also exclude the trivial case $\mathscr{B}=\{1\}$ from now on. \footnote{This is done for convenience, see the discussion in Section \ref{sec:Badm}.} A rich class of sets of multiples is provided by the case of $\mathscr B$ being \textit{Erdös}, where $\mathscr B$ is assumed infinite which excludes periodic sets of multiples.
 Moreover, $\mathscr B$ is assumed coprime and \textit{thin}, i.e., $\sum_{b\in \mathscr{B}}1/b<\infty$.
-The latter guarantees that the multiples have a natural density.
-This motivates the attribution to Erdös, see the discussion in Chapter 1 of \cite{Ha}.
+The latter guarantees that the multiples have a natural density and motivates the attribution to Erdös, see the discussion in Chapter 1 of \cite{Ha}.